Blakeoramo/SM64XXL/README.md

+# Super Mario 64 XXL
+- This repo is based of SM64Decomp and requires GCC installed in order to build.
+- This repo does NOT come with the extra texture assets.
+- Refer to the SM64Decomp readme below for more general informtation.

 # Super Mario 64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).